projectatomic/adb-vagrant-registration/README.md

 ## Tests

-Tests currently test the plugin with `subscription-manager` on RHEL 7.1 guest and Fedora host.
+Tests currently test the plugin with `subscription-manager` and  `rhn_register` on RHEL 7.1 guest and Fedora host.
 You need an imported RHEL 7.1 Vagrant box named `rhel-7.1`.

 To run them: